onzfonz/comp227/src/content/6/en/part6c.md

 npm install axios
 ```

-We'll change the initialization of the state in <i>noteReducer</i>, so that by default there are no notes:
+We'll change the initialization of the state in `noteReducer`, so that by default there are no notes:

 ```js
 const noteSlice = createSlice({